News & Upcoming Events

 In 1980 the band moved to Hailsham and began rehearsing at Marshland School.
-During that year, the band membership increased four-fold to 24 members and the name was changed to Hailsham and Vines Cross Modern Brass.
+During that year, the band membership increased four-fold to twenty four members and the name was changed to Hailsham and Vines Cross Modern Brass.

 In October 1982, the band moved to Union Corner Hall in Hawks Road, Hailsham and has rehearsed there ever since.